 According to the "modified nexus approach", there should be sufficient substance and an essential nexus between the expenses, the IP assets and the related IP income in order to benefit from a patent box regime.
 Under the nexus approach, the application of an IP regime should be dependent on the level of Research and Development (R&D) activities carried out by the qualified taxpayer.

 The following formula has been introduced to determine the qualifying profits that can benefit from an IP regime under BEPS:

-(Qualifying expenditure + Up-lift expenditure)
+Overall IP Income x (Qualifying expenditure + Up-lift expenditure) Total expenditure